-You change your Texas registered agent or office by filing Texas Form 401 with the TX Secretary of State.
+You change your Texas Registered Agent by filing Texas Form 401 with the Secretary of State.
 Here at Incfile, we provide a free Texas Registered Agent service for the first year if you file through us.
-If you’ve been using a different registered agent and want to switch to us, we’ll file Form 401 on your behalf.
+If you’ve been using a different Registered Agent and want to switch to us, we’ll file Form 401 on your behalf.

 You can find the Registered Agent for a specific Texas business by searching the Texas Comptroller of Public Accounts website.
 Once you’ve searched, select “Details” and you’ll see the Registered Agent name.

 As an LLC, any business profits you earn will be reported on your personal 1040 filing and reported and taxed as “pass-through” income.
 You will typically need to pay: